By no means a coding master, these are some of the gold nuggets she's encountered in her code adventures. "Doing-it-meself," Lovelli says :)

 Although different people learn differently, it appears that the most effective way to master Meteor is to practice building real-life applications.
 Here are your main resources Meteor web development resources:

 There are many online courses that can help you go beyond your first Meteor app.
-Some of the free ones on YouTube are Meteor for Everyone by LevelUpTuts, Meteor Learning by George McKnight, Diving into Meteor by Robert Lowe.
-There aren’t many free courses to learn Meteor, but you can take the Introduction to Meteor.Js Development from Coursera that offer a certificate for a small fee.
+Some of the free ones on YouTube include Meteor for Everyone by LevelUpTuts, Meteor Learning by George McKnight, and Diving into Meteor by Robert Lowe.
+There aren’t many free courses for learning Meteor, but you can take the Introduction to Meteor.js Development from Coursera, which offers a certificate for a small fee.

-There’s plenty of classes to learn full-stack web development using Meteor JS on online learning platforms like Pluralsight, Lynda, or Udemy, where you will find courses to help you build exciting real-world projects and advanced full-stack web development.
+There are plenty of classes for learning full-stack web development using Meteor JS on online learning platforms, such as Pluralsight, Lynda, and Udemy, where you will find courses to help you build exciting real-world projects and advanced full-stack web development.